javoweb/sentiment_fastapi/README.md

 docker build -t sentiment-container .
 ```

-Run the docker container with the service:
+Run the docker container with the service.
+The container might take some time to download the models before starting serving.

 ```bash
 docker run -dp 8000:8000 sentiment-container